List of The 39 Clues characters: Damien Vesper

 Damien Vesper is the founder of the Vesper Organization.
 A wealthy nobleman, he was friends with Gideon Cahill.
 Over time, he grew jealous of Gideon's success, wanting Gideon's research and discoveries for himself.
 When Gideon refused to share, Damien killed him and burnt down his house.
 He was not successful in getting the master serum.
 His descendants, the Vespers, have been enemies of the Cahills ever since.

 Minor Card characters

 Victor Wood

 Victor Wood (from London, United Kingdom) is a chemist of the Ekats.
 He is researching on a Clue under Dr. Lee.
 He was also sent to Easter Island to spy the headquarters of Madrigals.
 His card is No. 23.

 Gordon Klose

 Gordon L. Klose (from Tbilisi, Georgia) is a Lucian agent of Section 7 of the Government of the United States.
 He is apparently spying on Grace Cahill.
 His card is No. 39.

 Alana Flores

-Alana Flores (from Los Angeles, USA) was a chess prodigy of the Lucians.
+Alana Flores (from Los Angeles, USA) is a chess prodigy of the Lucians.
 Her request to accompany The Kabras on the hunt was rejected by the branch due to her obvious ruthlessness.
 Also, she was sent to Easter Island to spy the headquarters of Madrigals.
 Her card is No. 40.
 She is one of the only Lucians who is not afraid of Isabel Kabra.